tianhaoz95/iwfp/README.md

 - [ ] MacOS (not planned.
 Although [Flutter](https://flutter.dev/) will support it, who knows what will happen when I enable it :scream:)
 - [ ] Windows (not planned.
 Although [Flutter](https://flutter.dev/) will support it, who knows what will happen when I enable it :scream:)

+For the latest updates, please subscribe to [newsletter](https://jacksonz.substack.com).

 ## Contribute

 Contribution of any kind (code, docs, suggestions, etc) is appreciated!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.